True or False Trivia Questions

 Scoring Your True or False Trivia Questions

-Wondering how you fared in our True or False Trivia journey?
-Let's decode those scores:
+Wondering how you fared in this True or False Trivia quiz?
+Here’s one way you can interpret your score:

-0 - 9 correct: Forget about it!
-Don't break a sweat; every question is a step towards boosting your mental agility.
-Keep diving into the True or False trivia ocean and watch your knowledge bloom.
+0 - 9 correct: No stress at all.
+Every round is practice, and guessing keeps things light.
+Every question is a step towards boosting your mental agility.
 Keep learning, keep smiling, and let the games continue!

 Sample Questions from The Game